taiji911/dividend-calculator/replit.md

 ## Overview

-This is a full-stack web application for calculating dividend reinvestment returns and comparing stock performance.
+This is a full-stack web application for calculating dividend reinvestment returns.
 The application features a React frontend with TypeScript, an Express.js backend, and uses Drizzle ORM for database operations.
 It's built as a Korean-language financial calculator focused on dividend investment strategies.
+The stock comparison feature is currently disabled due to API rate limitations.

 ## User Preferences